deankoch/UYRW_data/markdown/get_soils.md

 file](https://github.com/deankoch/UYRW_data/blob/master/data/get_soils_metadata.csv)
 in the `/data` directory.

-`soils_sdm` points to a subdirectory, “data/source/nrsc\_sdm”,
-containing a large number of files (too many to list individually).
+`soils_sdm` points to a subdirectory (“data/source/nrsc”) containing a large number of files (too many to list individually).
 The most important of these are the “ssa\_chunk\_\*.gml” files, which delineate Soil Survey Areas (SSA) in our region of interest, and the “wss\_SSA\_\*.zip” archives, which contain the raw data for each SSA.

 We use the SSA data to find “area code” strings to query on the Soil